What is Plan S?

 Plan S is the open access publishing program implemented by cOAlition S, an international consortium of research funders, including the Dutch national funder NWO and the European Commission.
 The aim of cOAlition S is to boost the transition to open access by uniting various science funders.
 Plan S requires that all reviewed scientific publications resulting from research funded by participating organizations must be made available in open access journals, on open access platforms or immediately via open access repositories.

 When do the Plan S guidelines take effect?

 For Dutch researchers, open access will become the standard for all publications resulting from projects awarded funding by NWO from 2021.
 NWO has an implementation guide in place.

 The funding programs of Horizon Europe will seek to align their grant programs with Plan S as much as possible.

-For publications resulting from funding calls that will be opened from 1 January 2021, they must be available in open access immediately (without embargo) and with an open license (CC BY).
+For publications resulting from funding calls that are opened from 1 January 2021, they must be available in open access immediately (without embargo) and with an open license (CC BY).
 This can be done according to one of the following routes:

-There is an index in which you can check whether the journal you want to publish in is compliant with the requirements of the financier.
-This Journal Checker currently has a beta version.
+There is an index in which you can check whether the journal you want to publish in is compliant with the requirements of the financier by means of a Journal Checker.

 These the most common questions and answers concerning Plan S and its implementation.